 How much does it cost to build a Timber Frame Home?

-Similar to conventional housing, this also has a wide margin for where costs can end up.
-Timber frame adds about $50 per square foot on the section of the build that has timber frame.
+Similar to conventional housing, there is also has a wide range for where final costs may end up.
+Timber frame adds about $50 per square foot on the section of the build where the timber frame will be used.
 So, if you’re building a full timber frame, the starting point would be approximately $300 per square foot.
 Keep in mind that’s a starting point and with highly detailed timber work, the cost will go up from there.

-As I’ve mentioned above, this article is simply meant to provide you with an estimated cost range of building.
-We do full estimates for each build on a case by case basis as each custom build is different.
-If you have any questions regarding an upcoming build, or would like to sit down and start designing your dream home or cottage, please contact us here.
+As I’ve mentioned above, this article is simply meant to provide you with an estimated cost.
+We do full estimates for each build on a case by case basis, as each custom build is varies significantly.